karthikeayan/karthikeayan.hugo/content/post/tcpdump-https.md

 It is an environment variable which is understood by most common used applications.

 ### Does Curl supports it?
+Yes, but only the Curl with SSL support.
+(Build curl with SSL support - https://stackoverflow.com/questions/28782556/how-do-i-get-curl-to-use-https)
-Yes, Just set the value of SSLKEYLOGFILE to the file path in the shell.
+Just set the value of SSLKEYLOGFILE to the file path in the shell.
 ```
 $ export SSLKEYLOGFILE=/tmp/sslkeylogfile.log